pulp/pulpproject.org/_posts/2018-06-28-pulp_qe_intern_update.md

 Once I got a FIPS enabled RHEL machine (ran it in a Virtual Machine), the next step was installing Pulp in it by running an [Ansible Playbook](https://github.com/pulp/pulp-ci).
-This, however, threw some unexpected errors and it got resolved by using PULP 2.17 nightly build.
+This, however, threw some unexpected errors and it got resolved by using Pulp 2.17 nightly build.
 After this, it was time for me to test, which I carried out by running Pulp-smash against the aforementioned machine.
 Again I faced some issues, which took some time for me to figure out that it was happening due to the SSL connections with the VM.
 Finally, I decided to run Pulp-smash locally on the VM where Pulp is